Financial Aid Grants

-The Michigan Department of Human Services will pay in-district tuition and mandatory fees for qualified students who complete a high school diploma or GED by age 20.
+The Michigan Department of Human Services will pay in-district tuition (up to 24 credits per year) and mandatory fees (up to $250 per semester) for qualified students who complete a high school diploma or GED by age 20.
 Proof of high school graduation/GED, Michigan residency, and family income will be required.

 Michigan Indian Tuition Waiver

 This program provides tuition waivers to North American Indians who have proper documentation of heritage and who have been Michigan residents for at least 12 months.
 Certification is received through the appropriate tribe.